 7 Affordable and clean energyBank of the West Clean Energy Challenge

-Clean Energy Challenge: empower small businesses and individual households to speed the transition to clean energy.
+Clean Energy Challenge: empower school communities to help speed the transition to clean energy.

-9 Industry, Innovation and infrastructureMastercard Financial Access Challenge
+9 Industry, Innovation and InfrastructureMastercard Gateway for the Unbanked Challenge

-Financial Access Challenge: help the "unbanked" make and receive payments, improving financial access.
+Gateway for the Unbanked Challenge: help the unbanked make and receive payments, improving financial access.

 13 Climate actionMoody's Foundation Climate Action Challenge